Building a simple ZK project on TON

 function to the ZkSimple

 class.
-This function is used to send the proof to the contract and test it and is presented as follows:
+This function sends the proof to the contract for verification::

 async sendVerify(